-1. The U2N Remote and U2N Relay UE perform discovery procedure, and establish PC5-RRC connection using NR V2X procedure.
+1. The L2 U2N Remote and L2 U2N Relay UE perform discovery procedure, and establish PC5-RRC connection using NR V2X procedure.

-2. The U2N Remote UE sends the first RRC message (i.e., RRCSetupRequest) for its connection establishment with gNB via the Relay UE, using a specified PC5 Relay RLC channel configuration.
-If the U2N Relay UE is not in RRC_CONNECTED, it needs to do its own connection establishment upon reception of a message on the specified PC5 Relay RLC channel.
-During Relay UE's RRC connection establishment procedure, gNB may configure SRB0 relaying Uu Relay RLC channel to the U2N Relay UE.
-The gNB responds with an RRCSetup message to U2N Remote UE.
-The RRCSetup message is sent to the U2N Remote UE using SRB0 relaying channel over Uu and a specified PC5 Relay RLC channel over PC5.
+2. The L2 U2N Remote UE sends the first RRC message (i.e., RRCSetupRequest) for its connection establishment with gNB via the L2 U2N Relay UE, using a specified PC5 Relay RLC channel configuration.
+If the L2 U2N Relay UE is not in RRC_CONNECTED, it needs to do its own connection establishment upon reception of a message on the specified PC5 Relay RLC channel.
+During L2 U2N Relay UE's RRC connection establishment procedure, gNB may configure SRB0 relaying Uu Relay RLC channel to the U2N Relay UE.
+The gNB responds with an RRCSetup message, including the PC5 Relay RLC channel configuration and SRAP configuration of the L2 U2N Remote UE SRB1, to L2 U2N Remote UE.
+The RRCSetup message is sent to the L2 U2N Remote UE using SRB0 relaying channel over Uu and a specified PC5 Relay RLC channel over PC5.

+NOTE x: During the L2 U2N Relay UE’s RRC connection establishment procedure, it is left to the L2 U2N Relay UE’s implementation on how the establishment cause value is set in the RRCSetup message.

-3. The gNB and U2N Relay UE perform relaying channel setup procedure over Uu.
-According to the configuration from gNB, the U2N Relay/Remote UE establishes an PC5 Relay RLC channel for relaying of SRB1 towards the U2N Remote/Relay UE over PC5.
+3. The gNB and L2 U2N Relay UE perform relaying channel setup procedure over Uu.
+According to the configuration from gNB, the L2 U2N Relay/Remote UE establishes a PC5 Relay RLC channel for relaying of SRB1 towards the L2 U2N Remote/Relay UE over PC5.

-4. The RRCSetupComplete message is sent by the U2N Remote UE to the gNB via the U2N Relay UE using SRB1 relaying channel over PC5 and SRB1 relaying channel configured to the U2N Relay UE over Uu.
-Then the U2N Remote UE is RRC connected over Uu.
+4. The RRCSetupComplete message is sent by the L2 U2N Remote UE to the gNB via the L2 U2N Relay UE using SRB1 relaying channel over PC5 and SRB1 relaying channel configured to the L2 U2N Relay UE over Uu.
+Then the L2 U2N Remote UE is RRC connected over Uu.